 If you or someone you know is facing intoxicated possession of a firearm charge, it is crucial for you to hire a law firm that is familiar with handling these types of cases.
 It is important to know what can and cannot be accomplished from a negotiation perspective, as well as where the weak points in these cases are from a legal and factual perspective.
 We have fought and won gun cases before, and we have also forced these cases to be dismissed as a result of illegal searches.
 Best advice: hire a law firm with a winning record.
 There's no reason for bail jumping when Grieve is on your side.

 Tom Grieve is an experienced gun attorney and zealous 2nd amendment advocate with offices in Madison & Milwaukee.
 He helps Wisconsin gun owners with:

-Milwaukee criminal defense attorney Tom Grieve represents clients charged with an OWI and concealed carry.
+Wisconsin criminal defense attorney Tom Grieve represents clients charged with an OWI and concealed carry.
 To learn more about the charges you're facing, contact Grieve Law as soon as possible.

 In Wisconsin, how long does an Intoxicated Firearm Possession charge stay on your record?

 If someone in Wisconsin drinks at 2 a.m. at a bar or 1 p.m. out in public while possessing a gun, they could be charged with intoxicated firearm possession, which could remain on their record for life.